Monster Energy: Health concerns

-Energy drinks have been associated with health risks, such as masking the effects of intoxication when consumed with alcohol, and excessive or repeated consumption can lead to cardiac and psychiatric conditions.
+Energy drinks have been associated with health risks, such as masking the effects of intoxication when mixed and consumed with alcohol, and excessive or repeated consumption can lead to cardiac and psychiatric conditions.
 However, the European Food Safety Authority (EFSA) concluded that an adequate consumption of Monster and other popular energy drinks is safe and that the amount of caffeine in standard Monster cans is unlikely to interact adversely with other typical constituents of energy drinks or with alcohol.
 Energy drinks have the effects that caffeine and sugar give, but there is no distinct evidence that the wide variety of other ingredients has any effect.

 In December 2011, 14-year-old Anais Fournier died of "cardiac arrhythmia due to caffeine toxicity" after drinking two 24 usfloz cans of Monster Energy drink containing 240 mg of caffeine per can.
 Fournier had a pre-existing heart condition, as well as Ehlers–Danlos syndrome.
 In October 2012, her parents sued the company.
 Monster Energy has insisted that its energy drink played no role in Fournier's death.

 A request under the U.S. Freedom of Information Act revealed that from 2003 to 2012 the Food and Drug Administration (FDA) had received reports of five deaths occurring after drinking Monster Energy.
 The reports did not prove a causal link between the drink and any health problems.

 In May 2015, the Food Safety and Standards Authority of India (FSSAI) banned the sale of Monster and other energy drinks that contained both caffeine and ginseng.

+In May 2025, the Italian Ministry of Health ordered the retail chain ODStore to recall Java Monster Vanilla and Java Monster Mocha, because their caffeine content (300 mg per can) was not in compliance with the legal limits.